astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 front of the garage while the blue line is the back of the garage.
 The red line is the front of the ladder, while the cyan line is the back end of the ladder.
-Reading up the time axis, the four events are: front of ladder enters from of garage (red crosses green), front of ladder reaches back of garage (red crosses blue), back of ladder enters front of garage (cyan crosses green), and back of ladder exits back of garage (cyan
+Reading up the time axis, the four events are: front of ladder enters front of garage (red crosses green), front of ladder reaches back of garage (red crosses blue), back of ladder enters front of garage (cyan crosses green), and back of ladder exits back of garage (cyan